 Learn how to cook the perfect New York strip steak at home.
 With plenty of flavorful butter, this dish is sure to impress.

 New York strip steaks make an affordable option for steak night at home.
-Strip steaks don’t need a lot to make them great–a little salt and pepper will do the trick every time.
+Strip steaks don’t need a lot to make them great, they are already tender and have a wonderfully beefy flavor – a little salt and pepper will do the trick every time.
 However, adding garlic, herbs, and butter elevates a regular weeknight steak night into something special.

 What Is A New York Strip Steak?